dart-lang/language/working/augmentation-libraries/feature-specification.md

     *Default values are defined solely by the introductory constructor.*

-*   The introductory constructor is `const` and the augmenting constructor is not or vice versa.
+*   The introductory constructor is `const` and the augmenting constructor is not, or vice versa.

 *   The introductory constructor is marked `factory` and the augmenting constructor is not, or vice versa.

-*   The introductory constructor has a super initializer _(super constructor invocation at the end of the initializer list)_ and the augmenting constructor does too. _An augmentation can replace the implicit default `super()` with a concrete super-invocation, but cannot replace a declared super constructor._ **(TODO: Why not?
-We allow "replacing implementation", and this is *something* like that.)**
+*   The augmented constructor has a super initializer _(super constructor invocation at the end of the initializer list)_ and the augmenting constructor does too. _An augmentation can add a declared super-initializer to a declaration that has none, and which would otherwise get a default `super()` super-initializer, but it cannot replace an existing super-initializer._

 *   The resulting constructor is not valid (has a redirecting initializer and other initializers, multiple `super` initializers, etc).